What are the best investment ideas in 2021?

 As a result, oil and gas markets could suffer, while renewable energy stocks could see significant growth.
-You can invest in renewable energy stocks and exchange traded fund (ETFs) via a share dealing account, or speculate on their price – without taking ownership of the underlying asset – with a CFD account.
+You can invest in renewable energy stocks and exchange traded fund (ETFs) via a share dealing account, or speculate on their price – without taking ownership of the underlying asset – with a CFD or spread betting account.

 Discover our 10 renewable energy stocks to watch in 2021

 ‘Electric vehicle firms have been much in focus, and Tesla’s admission to the S&P 500 is a sign of its growing respectability, but there is more to be done in terms of adoption of both cars and power sources.’ – Chris Beauchamp

 - Predicting trends is never completely possible, but there are few general themes we can be fairly sure will continue throughout 2021

 - Covid-19 is set to impact companies throughout the year, some will see increased investment flows – such as healthcare stocks – while others will likely suffer without an economic bounce back

 - Joe Biden’s presidency could have a positive impact on the US economy if he provides a larger Covid-19 relief bill.
 It’s also likely his presidency will increase investment in renewable energy stocks and the healthcare sector, while tech firms could suffer

 - Brexit continues to dominate UK headlines, with prospects of trade negotiations causing fluctuations in EUR/GBP and UK stocks